almoslmi/teaching/p5/lesson1/README.md

 }
 ```

-No **else** is also acceptable.
 If there's no else and, for example, `age` was 29, nothing would happen in the block of code above.

 So, to bring us back to the code in our `draw` function, what we're doing is checking each possible value of `rand`.
 If `rand` is 0, do this.
 If `rand` is 1, do this.
 If `rand` is 2, do this.
 Otherwise (we know `rand` is 3), do this other thing.
 In theory, only one branch will be run, depending on `rand`'s value.